-Vodka and beer may seem like a dangerous combination, but don’t you worry, it’s non-alcoholic ginger beer.
-Combined with fresh pomegranate and lime juice, and topped with colorful garnish, this cocktail is the perfect nightcap or something to sip on after a holiday binge.
+Vodka and beer may seem like a dangerous combination, but this is nonalcoholic ginger beer we're talking about.
+With fresh pomegranate and lime juice, plus colorful garnishes, this cocktail is perfect for sipping on a chilly weekend afternoon.

-One look at this decadent drink is enough to convince us we need it in our lives—immediately.
+One look at this decadent drink is enough to convince us we need it in our lives immediately.
 And while it may look like a glass of sugar overload, it actually isn’t too sweet.
-Making your own hot chocolate mix allows you to control the sugar (and alcohol) contents, and the toppings are of course optional.
-(Though we highly recommend adding them all.)
+Making your own hot chocolate mix allows you to control the sugar (and alcohol) contents, and the toppings are, of course, optional.
+(Though we highly recommend adding allll the caramel sauce.)

 The only thing better than a Christmas tree itself is a cocktail that tastes like one.
-OK, this drink doesn’t actually taste like pine, but the gin and fresh mint provide an earthy taste while the pomegranate adds that deep red holiday color we love so much.
-The only thing missing is your favorite Christmas tune.
+OK, this drink doesn’t actually taste like pine, but the gin and fresh rosemary provide an earthy taste while the cranberry adds that deep red holiday color we love so much.
+The only thing missing is Mariah Carey singing in the background.

-Even those who don’t care for the taste of whiskey can get behind this winter beverage.
-With only four ingredients (six if you include whipped cream and cinnamon), it’s easy to have this hot and ready in minutes.
+Even those who don’t care for the taste of whiskey can get behind this winter bev.
+With just four ingredients (six if you include whipped cream and cinnamon), it’s easy to have this hot and ready in minutes.
 Snow days just got WAY better.

 Mulled wine is a classic.
-But it’s easy to find versions (especially from bars and restaurants) that are too sweet or overly spiced.
-This drink has the perfect balance of flavors, and making it yourself means you can spice up your life as much as you please.
-Though the recipe creator says to use any citrus, we’re partial to orange and lemon.
+But most versions are too sweet or overly spiced.
+This recipe has the perfect balance of flavors, and making it yourself means you can go with red OR white wine, just to spice things up.
+Pro tip: Use cinnamon sticks as festive straws.